puppetlabs/puppet-docs/source/puppet/2.7/reference/lang_variables.markdown

 Puppet can resolve variables in [double-quoted strings][double_quote]; this is called "interpolation."

 Inside a double-quoted string, you can optionally surround the name of the variable (the portion after the `$`) with curly braces (`${var_name}`).
-This syntax can avoid ambiguity and allow variables to be placed directly against non-whitespace characters.
+This syntax helps to avoid ambiguity and allows variables to be placed directly next to non-whitespace characters.
 These optional curly braces are only allowed inside strings.

 ### Appending Assignment